Wetbikeboy2500/Resurgence/README.md

 - Tips tab will go to the forums instead.
 The text of it can be edited in settings.
 - Settings menu added for Resurgence Userscript.
 This can be used to edit the many options and tweaks you would like to make to the site.
 - Messages are added to the main page.
 This replaces what the other users are doing updates.
-- Switch between Flash Player, Scratch 3 player, Phosphorus player, and Sulfurous player for projects.
-A default player can be set in the settings.
 - Google search tab added in when you search on Scratch.
 Just click on the third tab after searching to see the google search results.
 - Quick info when hovering over usernames
 - Scratchblock code text is shown when clikced on in the forums.